-A Swedish Government owned energy company, Vattenfall, are planning for two major offshore wind farms off the coast of North-East Norfolk and there are others.
+A Swedish Government owned energy company (not a ‘green’ energy company, despite their claims), Vattenfall, are planning for two major offshore wind farms off the coast of North-East Norfolk and there are others.
 The technology required involves a choice between two options:

 For an explanation of the systems, click on this link.
 High Voltage Alternating Current (HVAC) and High Voltage Direct Current (HVDC).
-If the HVAC option is chosen and approved by Government inspectors, large cable relay stations will be constructed in North Norfolk and huge, 100m+ wide cable corridors will be cut through the Norfolk countryside from Happisburgh to the National Grid connection at Necton.
+If the HVAC option is chosen and approved by Government inspectors (with overall approval by the Sec of State), large cable relay stations will be constructed in North Norfolk and huge, 100m+ wide cable corridors will be cut through the Norfolk countryside from Happisburgh to the National Grid connection at Necton.